 Thus, if you have been thinking about Canadian immigration and applying for a Visa to Canada and/or possible Canadian citizenship, you may want to seriously consider moving to Toronto, Ontario, to start your new life.

 Ottawa is also a favorite location for Ontario immigration by those who have been granted a Permanent Resident Visa to Canada.
-In fact, there are around 70,500 immigrants who have been issued a Permanent Resident Visa to Canada who currently reside in Canada’s capital city of Ottawa.
+In fact, there are around 202,605 foreign-born residents who live in Canada’s capital city of Ottawa.

 If you feel like relaxing, you should enjoy the peacefulness of Ottawa’s Arboretum (Experimental Park), taking a walk along the historical Rideau Canal or, perhaps, the silent serenity of the Notre Dame Basilica.